Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 Step 3.
 Transfer to a baking dish, top and bake.

-- Bake for about 45 minutes to 1 hour, until the cheesy potatoes are hot and bubbly around the edges.
+- Bake for about 45 minutes to 1 hour or until the cheesy potatoes are hot and bubbly around the edges.
+Enjoy the golden perfection!

-- If you don't want to use already frozen potatoes, you can substitute some small diced or shredded potatoes.
-I do suggest peeling and par cooking them before adding them to the casserole to make sure they cook all the way through during baking.
+- If you prefer not to use frozen potatoes, you can substitute with small diced or shredded potatoes.
+However, peel and par-cook them before adding them to the casserole.
+This ensures they cook thoroughly during the baking process.

 You can make these gluten-free funeral potatoes ahead of time.